nicocardiel/filabres/doc/classification.rst

    30  /Volumes/NicoPassport/CAHA/CAFOS2017/170226_t2_CAFOS/caf-20170226-11:50:23-cal-bomd.fits  1000   2048
    Total: 30 files

-Select image type and selected keywords
+Select image type and relevant keywords
 ---------------------------------------

 You can also display the values of relevant keywords belonging to the